 Institute for Shock Physics (ISP), Pullman, WA

-The Institute for Shock Physics (ISP) has an immediate opening for a postdoctoral research associate (experimentalist) to study the response of heterogeneous materials under extreme conditions.
-The heterogeneous materials of interest may be broadly described as composites, engineered materials, materials with architecture, additively manufactured structures, granular materials, or cellular foams – in contrast to bulk, homogeneous materials.
-The heterogeneous materials will be examined under dynamic compression, using time-resolved (ps-ns resolution) measurements in single event experiments.
-The scientific objectives are to determine the mechanical response of the materials of interest to dynamic loading.
-We are looking for a creative, self-motivated experimentalist who has the ability and the drive to pursue challenging, interdisciplinary problems in a fast-paced research environment.
+The Institute for Shock Physics (ISP) hasan immediate opening for a postdoctoral research associate (experimentalist) to examine condensed matter phenomena — at the microscopic level — under dynamic compression, using time-resolved (ps-ns resolution) optical spectroscopy and laser-interferometry in single event experiments.
+The scientific objectives are to relate shock wave induced physical/chemical changes in condensed systems to the underlying atomic/molecular mechanisms.
+We are looking for a creative, self-motivated experimentalist (physicist or chemist) who has the ability and the drive to pursue challenging, interdisciplinary problems in a fast-paced research environment.

-The Static High Pressure Research Group in the Department of Chemistry and the Institute for Shock Physics at Washington State University has an immediate opening for a postdoctoral research associate.
-This position requires an outstanding experimental scientist to conduct high-pressure and materials research activities, utilizing state-of-the-art laser spectroscopy in both time- and spatial- domains, x-ray diffraction and spectroscopy, and static high-pressure technologies at the WSU, as well as at national synchrotron and other user facilities.
+The Static High Pressure Research Group in the Department of Chemistry and the ISP has an immediate opening for a postdoctoral research associate.
+This position requires an outstanding experimental scientist to conduct high-pressure and materials research activities, utilizing state-of-the-art laser spectroscopy in both time- and spatial- domains, x-ray diffraction and spectroscopy, and static high-pressure technologies at WSU, as well as at national synchrotron and other user facilities.
 We are looking for a creative, self-motivated individual, who has the ability and interest to pursue challenging, interdisciplinary problems in a fast paced research environment.